 And here we go with the king of sustainable airlines and the most environment-friendly carrier: TUI Airways.
 TUI Airways almost reached an efficiency score of 80 and showed outstanding results for medium- and long-haul flights.
 Moreover, it is impressive to see two airlines of the TUI Group among the top 5 of the world’s most eco-friendly airlines.
 Well done, TUI!

-TUI Airways Limited, and often referred to just as TUI, is a British charter airline offering scheduled and charter flights from the United Kingdom and the Republic of Ireland to destinations in Europe, Africa, Asia, and North America.
+TUI Airways Limited often referred to as TUI, is a British charter airline offering scheduled and charter flights from the United Kingdom and the Republic of Ireland to Europe, Africa, Asia, and North America.
 The airline is the world’s largest charter airline, carrying 11.8 million passengers in 2019.
 The airline operates a fleet of 60 aircraft and serves almost 100 destinations.
 The carrier’s fleet consists of Boeing 737-800, 737 MAX, 757, 767, and 787.

 Sustainable Aviation — Do you miss an Airline?

-You think we’ve missed an airline?
-Leave us a comment below and we’ll include it with the next update of the list.
+Do you think we’ve missed an airline?
+Leave us a comment below, and we’ll include it with the next update of the list.